General information and conditions for the sale of a MunchRanch cat or kitten.

 It may cry the first night and be annoying, but it’s not as bad as a puppy.
 It may not eat or poop the first day, so don’t be alarmed.
 I have never had one die from self-starvation.

-Doing this adjustment phase correctly will last a lifetime.
+Please be aware that doing this adjustment phase correctly will last a lifetime.

 Doing it incorrectly will also last a lifetime.